Samuels-Development/qb-garbagejob/README.md

 # Garbage Job V2 For QB-Core

-Repost of the official qb-garbagejob, with QB-Target Interaction
+Repost of the official qb-garbagejob, with QB-Target Interaction!

+You need to add your own Ped!

 # Rework Update
 - Job now pays per bag delivered on a configured scale.